10 of the Best Mt Fuji Photo Spots near Kawaguchiko

 • Oshino Hakkai: A reconstructed traditional village with thatched roof houses and eight clear ponds fed by springs with melted snow from Mount Fuji.

-• Shiraito Falls: This spectacular waterfall is a ranked one of the best waterfalls in Japan!
-The wide cascade of falls is fringed by lush forest which turns a spectacular hue of amber in autumn, and to top it off has a view of Mt Fuji towering in the background.
-This incredible natural attraction is free to visit, but it’s best accessed by car as its a 45 minute drive from Kawaguchiko and the public bus connection runs only a few times a day.
+• Shiraito Falls: This spectacular waterfall is ranked as one of the best waterfalls in Japan!
+The wide cascade of falls is fringed by lush forest, which turns a spectacular hue of amber in autumn, and to top it off has a view of Mt Fuji towering in the background.
+This incredible natural attraction is free to visit, but it’s best accessed by car as it’s a 45-minute drive from Kawaguchiko and the public bus connection runs only a few times a day.
+I’m visiting in May 2025, so I’ll let you know if it lives up to the hype!

 Fuji Five Lakes Area with the Majestic Mt.
 Fuji Looming in the background